Driving change and getting girls into grounds

 Where do you work and what does that involve?

-I have a full-time job as business and events manager for the Sports Park at Leeds University.
-This experience in sports-related event management is a great correspondence for the work I’m doing with the Young Board.
+I have a full-time job as Business Development Executive at Leeds Rhino Foundation.
+This experience in sports-related management is a great correspondence for the work I’m doing with the Young Board.
 I’ve also been a hammer thrower since 2009 and am training for the Olympics 2024, which takes up 30 hours a week.
 Then I have to factor in managing all my sponsorships and team.

 How did you get into the industry?